PietroLiuzzo/makepdf/README.md

 ` <format>book</format>`

-This value can be set to "book", for the layout of a supplment
+This value can be set to "book", for the layout of a supplement
         for Aethiopica or to "article" for a contribution to the journal Aethiopica.
 In the second case,
-        items in orderOfParts like title page, aknowledgments, toc, indexes should be omitted.
+        items in orderOfParts like title page, acknowledgments, toc, indexes should be omitted.

 If your manuscripts all use a specific prefix for identification, please state it in the following element `  <localPrefix>Addis Ababa </localPrefix>`

-In `<orderOfParts>` you can set the order and existince of parts of your catalogue
+In `<orderOfParts>` you can set the order and existence of parts of your catalogue
         simply move the tags and add the value 'yes' or 'no'. more parts can be added, but will require modifications to the package.
 If a manuscript does not contain a given part this will not be used.